corretto/amazon-corretto-crypto-provider/README.md

 ### Other system properties
 ACCP can be configured via several system properties.
-None of these should be needed for standard deployments and we recommend not touching them.
+None of these should be needed for standard deployments, and we recommend not touching them.
 They are of most use to developers needing to test ACCP or experiment with benchmarking.
 These are all read early in the load process and may be cached so any changes to them made from within Java may not be respected.
 Thus, these should all be set on the JVM command line using `-D`.